 Some people experience negative thinking and do not know how to deal with stress and anxiety – this can often heighten the negative thoughts.
-This is because, when you are stressed or anxious, you are more likely to see the negative side of things and think of worst case scenarios.
+This is because, when you are stressed or anxious, you are more likely to see the negative side of things and think of worst-case scenarios.

 We can also have a lot of negative thoughts when we worry about the past or have a fear of the future too.
 If you are thinking of things that can go wrong or worrying about something that hasn’t happened yet, you need to find a way to stop overthinking and overcome anxiety.

 Before we discuss ways that you can overcome your negative thoughts, it’s probably best to talk about the types of automatic negative thoughts most of us have.

 These are all quite common examples and can differ for each person, but you may be able to relate to some, if not all, of them.
 It’s good to be able to recognize them when they occur so that you can work towards overcoming them straight away.